 Each additional child in poverty above 38 percent brings a district 4 times as much Title I funding as each poor child up to 16 percent of children in poverty.
 Each additional child in poverty beyond 35,515 brings a district 3 times as much Title I funding as its first 691 children in poverty.
 Weighting operates on a marginal basis to avoid a "cliff" effect.

-In fiscal year 2011, $3.1 billion, or 23 percent of federal Title I funding, will be distributed through the Targeted Assistance Grant formula.
+In fiscal year 2014, $3.3 billion, or 23 percent of federal Title I funding, was distributed through the Targeted Assistance Grant formula.
 The Targeted Assistance Grant formula is the second most targeted Title I formula to school districts nationwide.

 |Targeted Title I Formula Poverty Weights|